MTrajK/bouncing-balls/README.md

     * Use local coordinates for the balls
 - The random shoting is too easy, make an aim (pointing arrow, inverse from pulling). - **DONE**
     * Handle mouse moving, mouse up and mouse down
-- Add logic for vertical space bouncing.
+- Add logic for vertical space bouncing. - **DONE**
-- Add logic for collisions.
+- Add logic for collisions. - **DONE**
 - Add 2 checkboxes on the first screen (one for vertical/horizontal space, and one for collisions, 4 possible combinations) and control this from another script.
+- Use inheritance for the diferent bouncing?